Stop Flirting

 Stop Flirting is a 1925 American silent comedy film directed by Scott Sidney and starring Wanda Hawley, John T. Murray, and Ethel Shannon.
 It is based on the 1923 West End play of the same title, which itself is based on the original 1922 Broadway musical For Goodness Sake by Frederick J. Jackson.

 Synopsis

-On their honeymoon Vivian Reynolds finds her husband Perry in the company of other woman twice.
+On their honeymoon Vivian Reynolds finds her husband Perry in the company of another woman twice.
 To teach him a lesson she begins flirting with every man she encounters.
 To pay her back, Perry then stages his death in a plane crash.
 When she discovers the truth she is even more enraged.
 After a further series of misadventures the couple eventually reconcile.